 3) Measure for growth.
 To conquer the measurement challenge, shift from measuring channel ROI to measuring for growth.
 This means breaking free from legacy (lower funnel) KPIs and giving priority to those that align with how consumers have changed their decision journeys with mobile.
 Doing so enables you to attract far larger and more qualified audiences than ever before.

-The companies that make these three commitments will capitalize on the tremendous opportunity that mobile provides to be there and be useful in people's daily lives.
+The companies that make these three commitments will capitalize on the tremendous marketing opportunities that mobile provides to be there and be useful in people's daily lives.